WeCanCodeIT/wcci-columbus-2017-summer/exercises/reviews-site/README.md

 	- [ ] *accessor* (`get*` methods) that return information about review attributes.
 These will allow your Thymeleaf templates to display information about reviews.
 - [ ] Create a `ReviewRepository` class
 	- [ ] This class should be a `@Component` so that it can be injected into `ReviewsController`.
-	- [ ] It should have a constructor that creates your `Review` instances and populates an attribute of type `Map<Long, Review>` that stores your reviews.
+	- [ ] It should have a constructor that creates your `Review` instances and populates an instance variable of type `Map<Long, Review>` that stores your reviews, using each review's id as the map key.
 	- [ ] It should have a method with the signature `public Collection<Review> findAll()` that returns all of your reviews.
 	- [ ] It should have a method with the signature `public Review findOne(Long id)` that returns the review with the specified id.
 - [ ] Create a `ReviewsController` class.